lxucs/CapRetrieval/README.md

 This repository contains the dataset and evaluation script for **CapRetrieval**, introduced in the paper [Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings](https://arxiv.org/abs/2506.08592).

-The dataset is also available on [Huggingface](https://huggingface.co/datasets/lxucs/CapRetrieval).
+The dataset is also available at [Huggingface](https://huggingface.co/datasets/lxucs/CapRetrieval); the English version is available at [CapRetrievalEn](https://huggingface.co/datasets/lxucs/CapRetrievalEn).

 ### Dataset

-CapRetrieval evaluates the fine-grained embedding matching, tailored towards a practical image search scenario in Chinese via dense passage retrieval:
+**CapRetrieval** evaluates the fine-grained embedding matching, tailored towards a practical image search scenario in Chinese via dense passage retrieval:
 - Candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
 - Overall, the dataset comprises seemingly simple queries and captions; however, text encoders are shown limitations resolving these cases.
 - Evaluation results call for attention on embedding training strategies with different **granularity**.

-CapRetrievalEn is the direct translation of CapRetrieval to English.
-It is provided only for reference, since the original labels may not hold true due to different language traits.
+CapRetrieval is prepared in Chinese.
+For **CapRetrievalEn**, queries and passages are translated automatically by GPT-4.1; all IDs and labels are kept the same as CapRetrieval.
+A few labels thus are not entirely accurate due to different language traits and expressions, but most labels should remain consistent.

 #### Format